Chefs of Orlando

 David Ramirez: Rosen Shingle Creek

-A self-described "chocoholic," it's fitting that Executive Pastry Chef David Ramirez of Rosen Shingle Creek creates edible works of art using chocolate and other goodies.
-His edible constructs have landed him an appearance on Food Network and won him major culinary accolades — including a gold medal at the National Pastry Championship in 2005 and being named captain of "Team USA" for the 2009 World Pastry Championship in Lyon, France.
+Given his status as a self-described "chocoholic," it's fitting that Executive Pastry Chef David Ramirez of Rosen Shingle Creek creates edible works of art using chocolate and other goodies.
+His delicious constructs have landed him an appearance on Food Network and won him major culinary accolades — including a gold medal at the National Pastry Championship in 2005 and being named captain of "Team USA" for the 2009 World Pastry Championship in Lyon, France.

 Ramirez earned a degree in baking and pastry arts from Johnson & Wales University.
 After graduation, he worked at the Swiss Hotel in Boston.
 Ramirez then moved to Orlando at the age of 22 to become the executive pastry chef at Renaissance Orlando at SeaWorld and the youngest executive-level employee in the organization's history.
 He joined Rosen Shingle Creek in 2006.